 Janet is a former major account manager and sales executive for corporations such as Xerox, Grainger, and AEP (American Electric and Power).
 Following her time in corporate America and life on the East Coast, Janet made a shift to pursue a new path as holistic practitioner and business owner in Anaconda.
 Here, she is fulfilling her dream of positively affecting the health and vitality of a Superfund site.
 Janet believes in all aspects of health renewal and management and, in addition to her work with SCRC, is an active contributor to other local efforts focused on improving Anaconda’s health, wealth, and well-being (i.e., through Anaconda Community Market, Accelerate Anaconda, Community Nursing Home of Anaconda, and the Metcalf Senior Center’s Sit and Be Fit Classes).

 Janet offers her broad experiences to the SCRC Board, particularly in recognizing the needs of all constituencies, emphasizing best practices in fund management, building effective relationships for a large-scale project, and ensuring mindful programmatic development.
 When she first heard initial plans for SCRC, she knew she would dedicate herself to helping bring about this focal point for community health.
-Janet finds personal inspiration in nature; she is an avid equestrian and outdoors aficionado.
+Underpinning all of her work, Janet finds personal inspiration in nature; she is an avid equestrian and outdoors aficionado.

 Bio coming soon!